Integrating Remote Digital Asset Management Systems

 For Alma to be able to import your repository’s objects, the repository must be able to publish the objects according to the OAI-PMH protocol.
 So while Alma comes pre-configured for importing digital objects from some notable repositories, any repository that supports OAI-PMH and standard metadata formats can be used.

 The first step is setting up your repository as an Alma Remote Digital Repository.
 In this area, you will need to provide information such as the metadata format your repository will be providing and the repository’s base URL which will be used by Alma as a template to create a delivery link to your object.
-For more information about configuring an Alma Remote Repository, see the online documentation (Configuring Resource Management : Record Import : Remote Digital Repositories).
+You can also display your remote objects embedded in the Alma viewer.
+For more information, see the online documentation (Configuring Resource Management : Record Import : Remote Digital Repositories).

 Once your repository is set up, you will need to create a Remote Digital Import Profile.
 This profile will be based on the remote repository configuration you just created.
 You will also need to provide the Alma library and collection into which the digital objects will be imported.
 This interface will also allow you to test your import and schedule it for recurring harvesting.
 See the online documentation for full details on the setting up an import profile (Configuring Resource Management : Record Import : Configuring Import Profiles).